pmeyerdk/tiq-switch/README.md

 I created this bookmarklet to make it easier for myself to switch between different environment and profiles, while working with Tealium iQ implementation and debugging.

 Tealium already made a profile/environment switcher.
-But since I encountered issues with that one, I chose to create this very minimalistic alternative for use by myself, and the team I work in.
+But I encountered issues with that one, and chose to create this very minimalistic alternative, for use by myself, and the team I work in.

-To get some open sharing of Tealium iQ helper tools rolling, I now make it publicly available.
+To get some open sharing of Tealium iQ helper tools going, I have now decided to make it publicly available.

 I hope you find it useful, and welcome comments and contributions.
 Information about other helper tools you might know of, will also be greatly appreciated.

-If you chose to make your own versions, or just make updates to this one, then please do share your work :-)
+If you choose to make your own versions, or just make updates to this one, then please do share your work :-)

 All the best,
 *Peter*